JPSieg/MeltR/Manual.md

 # 4 Running MeltR

 In this section, we cover how to use MeltR in your R console.
 If you have not already, read section 3 to understand the theory underlying the results of MeltR.
 Section 4 will cover MeltR usage and how to avoid pitfalls.
 The most common error with MeltR is a user attempting to fit data that is inconsistent with the underlying model, either a fluorescence isotherm or a absorbance melting curve with a non-standard shape or specifying an incorrect molecular model.
 In the case of data with a non-standard shape, the aberrant data will need to be filtered out data set prior to fitting the set with MeltR.
-While MeltR has no dependencies other than base R 4.1.3, data wrangling and plotting functions in the "tidyverse" package	extsuperscript{[4]} are highly recommended, along with the "ggrepel" package	extsuperscript{[5]}, for data quality checks and filtering.
+While MeltR has no dependencies other than base R 4.1.3, data wrangling and plotting functions in the "tidyverse" package\textsuperscript{[4]} are highly recommended, along with the "ggrepel" package\textsuperscript{[5]}, for data quality checks and filtering.
 To begin, open a new R session in the proper directory.
 Load relevant packages into your memory.

 ```{r}
 library(MeltR)